ofirshtrull/action-webhook-slack-notify/README.md

 SLACK_USERNAME    | `DevOpsBot`                                           | The name of the sender of the message.
 Does not need to be a "real" username
 SLACK_ICON_EMOJI  | -                                                     | User/Bot icon shown with Slack message, in case you do not wish to add a URL for slack icon as above, you can set slack emoji in this env variable.
 Example value: `:bell:` or any other valid slack emoji.
 SLACK_COLOR       | `good` (green)                                        | You can pass an RGB value like `#efefef` which would change color on left side vertical line of Slack message.
 SLACK_MESSAGE     | Generated from git commit message.                    | The main Slack message in attachment.
-It is advised not to override this.
 SLACK_TITLE       | Message                                               | Title to use before main Slack message.
 SITE_NAME         | -                                                     | Environment site name
 SITE_URL          | -                                                     | Site URL